simplymichael/kommerce/README.md

 ## API Server
 The development API server runs [json-server](https://www.npmjs.com/package/json-server) on port 3001 by default.
-To use a different port, copy `src/.env.example.js` to `src/.env.js`, and change `api.port` to the desired port number.
+To use a different port, copy `src/dev-server/.env.example.js` to `src/dev-server/.env.js`, and change `host.port` to the desired port number.

 ### Restarting the API Server
 If the server is mistakenly stopped, it can be restarted by running: `npm run serve`.

 ## Configuration
-The project contains two configuration files:
+The project contains three configuration files:

 - `src/.config.js`: This file holds configuration information related to the business or webiste;
   values that are usually stable, and can be configured by non-developers.